DaveMielke/NBP/b2g/doc/UserInterface/Overview/rendering.rst

 The special character rendered as |the undefined character| is used to represent a character that doesn't have a defined representation.

+If you encounter a character that you don't recognize then you can try displaying the uncontracted `Literary Braille`_ version of the (space-delimited) word that contains it within a pop-up (see `Pop-ups`_) by pressing any cursor routing key associated with that word while holding Dot6.
+See also `Identifying an Unrecognized Character`_.

 Actual Braille Cells
 ````````````````````